unnus/unnus/content/email-series/lookalike-in-healthcare.md

 <p>

-When your <b>“why”</b> or values are broadly defined, you run the risk of not having systematic steps to hit your business goals.
+When your <b>“why”</b> or values are broadly defined, you run the risk of not having systematic steps to hit your objectives.
 </p>

 <p>